-- 6.5 You must not: - a) seek or accept a bribe or other improper inducement - b) seek gifts or benefits of any kind - accept any gift or benefit that may create a sense of obligation on your part, or may be perceived to be intended or likely to influence you in carrying out your public duty - d) subject to clause 6.7, accept any gift or benefit of more than token value as defined by clause 6.9 - e) accept an offer of cash or a cash-like gift as defined by clause 6.13, regardless of the amount - participate in competitions for prizes where eligibility is based on the council being in or entering into a customer-supplier relationship with the competition organiser - g) personally benefit from reward points programs when purchasing on behalf of the council.
+- 6.5 You must not: - a) seek or accept a bribe or other improper inducement - b) seek gifts or benefits of any kind - accept any gift or benefit that may create a sense of obligation on your part, or may be perceived to be intended or likely to influence you in carrying out your public duty - d) subject to clause 6.7, accept any gift or benefit of more than token value as defined by clause 6.9

-6.6 Where you:

-- receive a gift or benefit of any value other than one referred to in clause 6.2, you must disclose this promptly to your manager or the general manager in writing. - b) refuse a gift or benefit of more than token value other than one referred to in clause 6.2, you must disclose this promptly to your manager or the general manager in writing. - c) refuse a gift or benefit of token value other than one referred to in clause 6.2, you are encouraged to disclose this promptly to your manager or the general manager in writing.

-The recipient, manager, or general manager must ensure that, at a minimum, the following details are recorded in Council's gift register:

-- a) Whether the gift was accepted or refused - b) the nature of the gift or benefit - c) the estimated monetary value of the gift or benefit

-- d) the name of the person who provided the gift or benefit, and - e) the date on which the gift or benefit was received. - 6.7 Where you receive a gift or benefit of more than token value that cannot reasonably be refused or returned, the gift or benefit must be surrendered to the council, unless the nature of the gift or benefit makes this impractical.
+- e) accept an offer of cash or a cash-like gift as defined by clause 6.13, regardless of the amount - f) participate in competitions for prizes where eligibility is based on the council being in or entering into a customer-supplier relationship with the competition organiser - g) personally benefit from reward points programs when purchasing on behalf of the council. - 6.6 Where you receive a gift or benefit of any value other than one referred to in clause 6.2, you must disclose this promptly to your manager or the CEO in writing.
+The recipient, manager, or CEO must ensure that, at a minimum, the following details are recorded in the council's gift register: - a) the nature of the gift or benefit - b) the estimated monetary value of the gift or benefit - c) the name of the person who provided the gift or benefit, and - d) the date on which the gift or benefit was received. - 6.7 Where you receive a gift or benefit of more than token value that cannot reasonably be refused or returned, the gift or benefit must be surrendered to the council, unless the nature of the gift or benefit makes this impractical.

-GIFTS AND BENEFITS OF TOKEN VALUE
+Gifts and benefits of token value

-6.8 You may accept gifts and benefits of token value.
+- 6.8 You may accept gifts and benefits of token value.
 Gifts and benefits of token value are one or more gifts or benefits received from a person or organisation over a 12-month period that, when aggregated, do not exceed a value of \$50.

-They include, but are not limited to:

-- a) invitations to and attendance at local social, cultural or sporting events with a ticket value that does not exceed \$50 - b) gifts of alcohol that do not exceed a value of \$50 - c) ties, scarves, coasters, tie pins, diaries, chocolates or flowers or the like - d) prizes or awards that do not exceed \$50 in value
+They include, but are not limited to: - a) invitations to and attendance at local social, cultural or sporting events with a ticket value that does not exceed \$50 - b) gifts of alcohol that do not exceed a value of \$50 - c) ties, scarves, coasters, tie pins, diaries, chocolates or flowers or the like - d) prizes or awards that do not exceed \$50 in value.